CONSTITUTION FOR THE CERRITOS COLLEGE FACULTY FEDERATION-AFT LOCAL 6215

 Section 15.
 Successful candidates shall assume office the day following the last day of the academic year.
 In the case of a special election, successful candidates shall assume office within ten (10) days of the conclusion of the election.

 Section 16.
-Any member may challenges a CCFF election by filing a protest in writing with the Election Committee within ten (10) days after election results are posted.
+Any member may challenge a CCFF election by filing a protest in writing with the Election Committee within ten (10) days after election results are posted.

 Section 17.
 With the exception of the President, or in case of a recall, all vacancies shall be filled by a majority vote of the Executive Board.